TaleDAO/ContractRoyalty/README.md

 See [Production Website](https://taledao.com).

 ## Updates

-Support the Ethereum Blockchain in first version.
+- Support the Ethereum Blockchain in first version.
+- Support main website as the broker, collects purchase actions and writes back the contract in batches.

 **Next up:**